 Shonette mans the website & social media channels for Visit Bristol, and in her spare time writes food & drink event listings on her blog A Life Less Organised.
 She also likes zipping around Bristol on the ferry or walking around the harbour, and can often be found in a cosy pub eyeing up their roast menu, or trying to find Bristol's best rum cocktail.

-Meg has recently joined the corporate world of accountancy, but don’t be fooled.
+Megs has recently joined the corporate world of accountancy, but don’t be fooled.
 She is an avid food and drink lover, with an upbringing in the restaurant industry, she has always had a strong desire to support and encourage small independents.
-Meg is always on the lookout for the next best places to eat and drink both in Bristol or abroad.
-Last year, this desire saw her explore Puglia, the ‘heel’ of Italy, and this year, her plans are to hit up Lisbon, for another overseas foodie adventure.
+She is always on the lookout for the next best places to eat and drink both in Bristol or abroad.
+Last year, this desire saw her explore Puglia, the ‘heel’ of Italy, and she wants to visit Lisbon, for more overseas foodie adventures.
 Her passion and knowledge for food is infectious.

 Emily works for a postgraduate training company and is passionate about volunteering - she currently volunteers at a drop in yoga class ran by Off the Record, who offer mental health support to young people in Bristol.
 Emily is forever on the hunt for the best vegan roast (please send in your recommendations) and can't turn down a dark and stormy... or three.